Smile... It Confuses People

 Smile...
 It Confuses People is the debut studio album by Scottish singer Sandi Thom.
 It was released in both Ireland and the United Kingdom on 5 June 2006 by RCA Records (although the back of the album bears the RCA Music Group logo instead).
 The album is a mix of pop and folk, predominantly written by Thom herself alongside Tom Gilbert.

 The album produced Thom's first number-one single—"I Wish I Was a Punk Rocker (With Flowers in My Hair)"—on the UK Singles Chart, the Irish Singles Chart, and Australia's ARIA Singles Chart.
 In the latter country, the song spent the longest period at number-one in 2006 (10 weeks) and became the country's highest-selling single for 2006.
 The album also generated another two singles, but they both failed to replicate the success of the first single.
 Smile...
 It Confuses People was certified platinum by BPI selling three hundred thousand copies around the UK.

-Reception
+However, critical reception was generally unfavourable.

+Critical reception

+Critical reviews of the album were mixed to negative.
+In a three-star (out of five) review allmusic, Thom Jurek said of "I Wish I Was a Punk Rocker": "...it's a hopelessly naïve, cleverly worded musical ditty that is reminiscent of something used to sell European automobiles."
+However, Jurek also praised tracks "Lonely Girl" and "Sunset Borderline" as "simple acoustic songs [that] become big, swirling numbers that touch on '70s female singer/songwriter empathy."
+Virgin Media rated the album one of five stars, calling the album "retro, technophobic" and commented on Thom's approach to 1970s folk pop: "...Thom lacks the charisma or the musicianship to bring the sound into the 21st century without coming over like a covers act."

+In Thom's native Scotland, The Scotsman rated the album two out of five stars, with critic Kenneth Walton commenting: "...beyond her digital rags-to-riches story, there really isn't anything to mark out this Banff native from the legions of other rootsy pop troubadours strumming in bars up and down the country."
+Linda McGee of Irish public broadcaster RTÉ had a mixed review: "Nothing here is overproduced.
+Nothing is overly dressed up with musical trickery.
+It's all very stripped down, some guitar strumming and percussion for the most part - that simple."

+Yahoo!
+Music critic Dan Gennoe had a more positive review, rated seven out of 10 stars: "Every song comes preloaded with an unmissable hook, endearing melody and wide-eyed idealism which only a real humbug would chide."
+Gennoe did offer a contrasting view questioning the authenticity of the music: "At no point does Thom sound like she's singing from the heart, just trying to reach the widest possible demographic."